Skip to content

 Ignore Patterns

-3. .gitignore and .git/info/exclude (if ignore.useGitignore is true)
+3. .gitignore and .git/info/exclude (if ignore.useGitignore is true and --no-gitignore is not used)

 Example of .repomixignore: